Join the RHS today and support our charitable work

 Pruning Cut back main flower spike as it fades to encourage the growth of flowering side shoots

-Pests Can get aphids and leaf and bud eelworms
+Pests Can get aphids and leaf and bud eelworm

-May be affected by leaf spots and powdery mildew
+May be affected by leaf spots and powdery mildews

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.